louannl/dog-house-kustoms/README.md

 - Mobile screen - scroll
 Because I expand the navigation to take up the viewport height on mobile this pushes content down - at current, when using the nav-links, it won't position the user in the correct place because of this.
 I can fix this.

-- Styling Iframe (google map) dynamically
-I can't.
-I can either look at an alternative to an iframe or figure out how to get the styling working with css modules.

 ## Media queries blank copy (Switched to mobile first)
 @media only screen and (min-width: 640px) {}